mefrem/mefrem.github.io/_posts/2020-03-23-who-will-you-be.md

 ---
 title:  "Who will you be on the most stressful day of your life?"
-excerpt: "We're in extremis; can we rise to the occasion?"
+excerpt: "In extremis, rising to the occasion with a ready mind."
 header:
   teaser:
 layout: posts